Page updated 14th July 2010

 polished marble pillars were installed, creating a north aisle;

-stencils illustrating the Benedictine's were added to the chancel
+stencils illustrating the Benedicite Canticle (Song of Creation) were added to the chancel

 ceiling by Mr Roberts of St Thomas.
 There were also plans to add a

-tower at the west end by St Andrew's Road, but it was not constructed.
+tower at the west end by St Andrew's Road, but it was not constructed – the documents suggest this was due to the objections of the lease holder of a strip of land adjacent to the proposed tower.

 Around about 1880, a Hope-Jones patented electric-action organ was installed by Hele and Co., of Plymouth.
 It was installed in a chamber over the vestry, an arrangement which was not, acoustically, very satisfactory as it was next to the choir.
 In 1949, builders moved the pipes to a gallery at the rear of the church, while the keyboard remained at the front, right side, of the nave.
 It was connected to the relays that triggered the pipes by wires.
 Although electric lighting was added to the church in 1931, the organ was powered from a 12 volt car battery situated in the organ loft, which had to be periodically removed to a local garage to be recharged.
 Air, from the bellows, to drive the pipes was manually pumped, probably by an unlucky choirboy.